|

 through to 1949 (see the photo of the old school chopper above).
 Very strong, but bouncy without dampening.

-Harley springers were often extended using Ford radius rods.
+Next discovery were Ford radius rods.

 Classic choppers usually used narrower and prettier after market